-Like one Survivor teased a commando on one of those camp-fire chants by saying, "You see the grandmother of Commando 'X' - she grew thin and thinner and thinner and thinner and thinner until she disappeared!"
+Like one Survivor teased a commando on one of those camp-fire chants by saying in Sheng, "You see the grandmother of Commando 'X' - she grew thin and thinner and thinner and thinner and thinner until she disappeared!"

 So much did I come to enjoy being part of Survival Club that at one time, I wanted to be a commando in the club.
 I however gave up on the ambition when I realized I couldn't withstand joining the Starehe Boys' Fire-fighting Squad (see photo above) which Survival Club commandos were expected to join.
 But with all the confusion and timidity that Starehians saw in me, I doubt whether I would have been selected a commando anyway.